cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 in order to ensure validity of the output shares (while also maintaining privacy).

-> OPEN ISSUE Accammadating 0-round VDAFs may require syntax changes if, for
+> OPEN ISSUE accommodating 0-round VDAFs may require syntax changes if, for
 > example, public keys are required.
 On the other hand, we could consider
 > defining this class of schemes as a different primitive.
 See issue#77.